johnsalzy/HUECO-UI/README.md

 3. Tabs on the settings page
 4. Search results from routes & areas
 5. Seamless flow of posts on the home page
+6. How push notifications are presented
+7. Popup that show when some action is done

 ## Project Status